 Take home message: FDs have an important and expanding role in cancer control that often goes beyond screening and diagnosis to treatment, survivorship, and palliative care.
 On the whole, family medicine is a privileged reference for health policymakers being the source of information on the feasibility, effectiveness, and economic sustainability of the adopted policies also in view of the increasing disparities.

 November 24-26: Dr. Maisan Akroush organizes in Amman the Jordan Women Doctor Conference; excellence, distinction, and leadership

 November: MTCC and The Italian League Against Cancer, Rome Chapter (LILT-Rome) post on the LILT Rome website the guidelines for Cancer Prevention for the LGBT+ Communities

-Cancer Day.
-4th February.
-Rome: MTCC, in collaboration with the Italian League against Cancer (LILT) and the “Federico Calabresi” Foundation, publishes on the UICC Map of events Guideline for managing cancer-associated pain
+February 4 th Cancer Day.
+Rome: MTCC, in collaboration with the Italian League against Cancer (LILT) and the “Federico Calabresi” Foundation, publishes, on the UICC Map of events, the Guideline for managing cancer-associated pain

 Cancer Day.
 Amman: Member Maisam Akroush releases an interview on Jordan TV network advocating cancer primary and secondary prevention https://youtu.be/w7Cmx-Hm9sA

 February 25th.
 Rome The Italian League Against Cancer (LILT), founded in 1922, celebrates its 100th Anniversary.
 During the celebration, LILT, in collaboration with MTCC, will bestow our Honorary Member HRH Princess Dina Mired, past UICC President and presently Honorary President of EORTC, with recognition of Her continuous engagement and advocacy in cancer control.

 Princess Dine delivered the following keynote speech